 find all varieties) and Rausch Schokoladenhaus, the most famous

-, we bought some things and everything was to death!
+chocolate shop in the city, we bought some things and everything was to death!
 Specifically, I picked up a chocolate cake that was delicious in the

 coffee they have right next to them (which belongs to them).